Nursery Frequently Asked Questions

 We make every effort to change each child’s diaper every hour.
 Please bring extra disposable diapers each time you come.

 We make every effort to support the potty training process for your child.
 We do ask, however, that your child continue to wear a ‘pull-up’ until they are completely potty trained.
 It is very helpful for you to take your child to the bathroom when you arrive to drop them off.

 What about snacks?

 We do not allow any outside food in our Nursery with the exception of formula and milk in the infant room.
 We will do our best to feed your child his/her bottle at the time you indicate.
 Please write specific instructions on your check-in sheet.
 All bottles should be mixed up and ready for feeding at the time you leave your child in the nursery.
 We will not feed your child any solid/jar food.
 Please feed them before you come.
 If your child must be fed solid food during the service, it may be necessary to page you.
-We provide a snack of Cheerios or Goldfish and water each hour for the children in the Ones and Twos rooms.
+Due to allergy risks, we do not provide any snacks during service.

 What if my child is sick?

 For the protection of your child and other children, please do not bring your child to the Nursery when they are showing an signs of illness within the last 24 hours.
 Illness symptoms include: fever, pinkeye, vomiting, diarrhea, croup, colds, unidentified or contagious rashes, cloudy or green runny noses, persistent cough, and childhood diseases (scarlet fever, German measles, mumps, chicken pox, strep throat, flu).